Urho-Net/Samples/HotReload/README.md

-Make sure you are using the latest Urho.Net framework package , otherwise it won't work.\
+Make sure you are always using the latest Urho.Net framework package , otherwise it might won't work.\
 https://github.com/Urho-Net/Urho.Net

 - This Sample demonstrates the ability to hot-reload modified components , while the application is running.